EXPRESSIVE ARTS FACULTY

 The Expressive Arts Faculty is made of three subjects; Art, Drama and Music.
 In the BGE pupils have 1 period of each of these subjects each week.

-In S3 can chose to study music, music technology, art and design or drama and they are in class 3 periods a week.
+S3 pupils can chose to study music, music technology, art and design or drama and they are in class 3 periods a week.

 All courses for senior phase pupils can be found in the relevant subject area drop down menu, these include the following courses;